 A thorough general history and focused physical examination is undertaken for clients referred to our Centre.
 Special attention is directed to the lower extremities particularly checking both the arterial and venous circulations.
 Associated conditions or disorders are noted and their relation to venous disorders are determined.

 The Centre for Vein Care offers a customized treatment plan for each client employing a combination of treatment modalities to treat the whole spectrum of Varicose Veins.
-These include Conservative and Preventive Methods, Sclerotherapy Treatments, Minimally Invasive Cosmetic Procedures such as Mini-Phlebectomy and EndoVenous Laser Therapy and Thermocoagualtion for Facial Veins.
+These include Conservative and Preventive Methods, Sclerotherapy Treatments, Minimally Invasive Cosmetic Procedures such as Mini-Phlebectomy and EndoVenous Laser Therapy.

 After the initial interview and a focused physical examination, various non-invasive diagnostic tests will be performed, these include – venous Doppler, transillumination of all varicose veins and colour Duplex ultrasound.
 Depending on the nature and extent of the problem as well as your desired cosmetic expectation, a treatment plan will be designed for your particular situation.
 This custom designed treatment plan may be a combination of conservative measures, medical treatment options and minimally invasive cosmetic procedures.

 Conservative treatment methods are designed to minimize or relieve symptoms and to slow down the development of new varicose veins.
 They are important adjuncts to all other forms of medical treatment options.

 - Wearing graduated compression stockings: The use of compression stockings is a simple and inexpensive way to help improve leg circulation by reducing the pooling of blood in the legs caused by varicose veins.
 Although they won't eliminate varicose veins, compression stockings can help alleviate symptoms caused by them such as aching, heaviness and swelling.
 Compression stockings increases the long-term effectiveness of all vein treatments.